scoconno/scoconno.github.io/Teaching/Resources/index.md

 ### Study Resources

 Productive study requires focus.
 That's not easy.
 If you are like me, you get distracted by email, notifications, news stories, etc. I have had success using an app called 'Freedom'.
 I use it to block my access to specific sites and apps, or, at times, the entire internet.
-I either block a period of time or set a recurring schedule.
-I find one hour blocks to be very effective.

 + Try freedom [here](https://freedom.refersion.com/c/8f6a6)

 I also have success using the pomodoro technique.
 A 'pom' is 25 minutes of dedicated work.
 Anyone can avoid distraction for 25 minutes.
 If the phone rings, I ignore it.
 If I get thirsty, I wait until the pom finishes.
 A pom is followed by  a five minute break.
 Four poms are followed by a one hour break.
 Instead of trying to complete a specific number of tasks a day, I attempt to complete a specific number of poms a day.
-By following this technique, I quickly came to realize how much can be done in 25 minutes.
-Even if you have work or personal commitments, you'll likely have time for one pom.
 There are plenty of free pomodoro apps that make it easy to time your work.

 + Learn more about the pomodoro technique [here](http://en.wikipedia.org/wiki/Pomodoro_Technique)